This article was updated with Mandarin audio on November 20, 2025.

 A double-blinded, randomized, controlled clinical trial over three months was conducted on 17 obese female subjects with diabetes.
 Nine received Natto 2,000 FU daily, and eight received an identical placebo capsule daily.[5]

 After three months, both groups had no difference in weight loss.
-More subjects lost water weight in the Natto group (63%) compared to Placebo (33%).[5]
+More subjects lost water weight in the Natto group (63%) compared to the Placebo group (33%).[5]

 High insulin levels in insulin resistance promote water retention and add weight.
 They are stored in the fat and sometimes in the legs.
 When someone becomes more insulin sensitive, the insulin levels, water retention, and total weight decrease.